 There are many business communication challenges that require a talented design partner to help solve.
-But, how do you know if you should partner with a design firm or a freelancer if you don’t have an in-house design team?
+But, how do you know if you should partner with a design firm or a freelancer if you don’t have an in-house design team for graphic design services?

 The answer depends on your company’s particular goals and project needs.